Hawaii School Counselor Certification

 Initial Hawaii School Counselor Certification

-There are two kinds of certificates issued to applicants for initial certification in Hawaii: Professional Certification and Provisional Certification.
-Requirements for both types of certification follow.
+There are two types of certificates issued to applicants for initial certification in Hawaii: Professional Certification and Provisional Certification.

 The initial school counseling license is a Standard License and is valid for five (5) years.
 There are four license field options for which you can apply: